Feedback

 Qualitative feedback - Words-based feedback that helps to illustrate what the specific issue is that students are having, how it’s impacting them, and how they might like it to be resolved.
 This feedback is gathered through open questions, which allow the person responding to provide a lot more detail about how they feel/think about a subject.

 When collecting feedback, avoid asking leading questions.
 These are questions are suggestive of a particular desired answer.
-E.g., Instead of asking, “how much did you enjoy your course rep training?” you should ask, “how did you find your course rep training?”
+E.g., Instead of asking, “how much did you enjoy your course rep training?” you should ask, “how did you find your course rep training?”.
+If you ask leading questions, you may give students the impression that they're supposed to be positive or negative about an issue, rather than allowing them to share what they really think.

 Group chats: You may have course group chats created already, and you can also make these easily on MS Teams using your university account.